eunyhwang/epit_sesotho/README.md

 conda activate epit
 ```
 ## Environment variables
 From this step, make sure that you are in the ```epitweetr``` folder.
-In the folder, you will see the ```.env``` file which contains the path of proxy, the path of hadoop, and the path of the epitweetr folder you want to work.
-The proxy is a proxy server that you authorize Modify the variables to your own first and continue to follow the instruction by executing the line. (some detailed explanation about proxy, hadoop etc.)
+In the folder, you will see the ```.env``` file which contains 3 variables: HTTPS_proxy, HADOOP_HOME, and DATA_PATH.
+HTTPS_proxy, you type the information of the authenticated proxy setting- generally, it looks like this ```http://username:password@proxyAddress:port```.
+HADDOP_HOME is where you put the path where you want HADOOP runs.
+DATA_PATH is the path where you install epitweetr and collect data, so use the path where you download this repository.
+Please modify the variables to your own first and continue to follow the instruction by executing the line.

 ```
 Rscript setup_epit.R
 ```